Considerations for Women

 options for specialty treatment programs designed for specific populations, such as women.

-The Substance Abuse and Mental Health Services Administration's Treatment Improvement Protocol identifies several
+The Substance Abuse and Mental Health Services Administration's (SAMHSA) Treatment Improvement Protocol identifies several

 - Socio-demographics such as age, education, race/ethnicity, and relationships